particle-iot/docs/src/content/reference/api.md

 500 Server errors - Fail whale.
 Something's wrong on our end.
 ```

+## API rate limits

+There is an API rate limit of approximately 10 calls per second to api.particle.io from each public IP address.
+This limit is the total number of requests from a public IP address and does not depend on the access token or API endpoint used.

+#### Beware of monitoring variables for change

+One situation that can cause problems is continuously monitoring variables for change.
+If you're polling every few seconds it's not a problem for a single device and variable.
+But if you are trying to monitor many devices, or have a classroom of students each polling their own device, you can easily exceed the API rate limit.

+Having the device call [Particle.publish](https://docs.particle.io/reference/firmware/#particle-publish-) when the value changes may be more efficient.

+#### Make sure you handle error conditions properly

+If you get a 401 (Unauthorized), your access token has probably expired so retransmitting the request won't help.

+If you get a 429 (Too many requests) you've already hit the limit, so making another request immediately will not help.

+In response to most error conditions you may want to consider a delay before retrying the request.

 ## Versioning

 The API endpoints all start with `/v1` to represent the first official